MatthewKnorr/ScrapChef/README.md

 ## Purpose

 Many people struggle to decide what to cook or waste food due to unused ingredients.
-Pantry Pal helps turn available ingredients into real meal ideas.
+Scrap Chef helps turn available ingredients into real meal ideas.

 ## Audience